 Dog Loves Drawing by Louise Yates.
 A common theme in some of these books is the art taking on a life of its own.
 Dog takes a break from reading to do a little sketching.
 A doodleman he draws comes to life and the two of them draw together, their drawings then lead them on adventures.

-The Pencil by Alan Ahlberg, illustrated by Bruce Ingman is one of my favorite metafictional books.
+The Pencil by Allan Ahlberg, illustrated by Bruce Ingman is one of my favorite metafictional books.
 A pencil draws a boy, who then commands the pencil to draw more and more objects and people until a fully realized environment is created.
 However, things go awry when the pencil draws an eraser, which turns out to have a mind of its own.

 Wonder Bear by Tao Nyeu.
 An oversized book that was a winner with both my 4 and 8 year old who started narrating the story to each other, I barely had to get involved!
 One day a girl and boy start a garden.
 The packet of seeds grows steadily into watermelons, but the hat they planted quickly grows into a magical vine that signals the beginning of a whimsical adventure.
 This was a winner in our home.